 More than 97% of people diagnosed with celiac disease have genes known as HLA-DQ2 and/or HLA-DQ8, compared with only 40% of the general population.
 Testing for this marker is expensive and does not confirm a celiac diagnosis.
 It is still not readily available in Canada.

 While some symptoms may alert a physician to suspect celiac disease, these alone are insufficient to form a diagnosis.
-Researchers encourage healthcare professionals to be aware of the risk factors for this relatively common genetic disorder and to test anyone who could be at risk.
-Specific blood tests can determine with 93.5% accuracy whether someone has celiac disease, provided the person is still eating gluten when tested.
+Researchers encourage healthcare professionals to be aware of the risk factors for this genetic disorder and to test anyone who could be at risk.
+Specific blood tests can determine with very high accuracy whether someone has celiac disease.
 Tests are not as accurate in small children.
-The gold-standard definitive diagnostic test is to analyze a biopsy taken from the inner lining of the small intestine.
-Biopsy results are most accurate if done while the person is consuming gluten.
-The small intestine’s positive response to a gluten-free diet can later help to corroborate the diagnosis.
+The gold-standard definitive diagnostic test is analysis under a microscope of a biopsy taken from the inner lining of the small intestine.
+Blood and biopsy results are most accurate if the person has been consuming gluten in the weeks leading up to the tests.
+The small intestine’s healing response to a gluten-free diet can later help to corroborate the diagnosis.

 There is clinical evidence that the consumption of 50-70g per day of pure, uncontaminated oats may be safe for adults with celiac disease.
 However, since exceptions can occur, it is best to discuss your ability to tolerate oats with your physician.
-Also, be cautioned that there is no guarantee that oats are uncontaminated with other grains.
+Also, be cautioned that there is no guarantee that oats haven’t been contaminated with other grains along the food supply chain.

 The gluten protein in corn and rice is not toxic to celiac patients, so you may substitute these items in your diet.
-Some other products that are safe for celiac patients are amaranth, arrowroot, buckwheat, flax, legume flours (bean, garbanzo, lentil, and pea), millet, potato flour, potato starch, quinoa, sorghum flour, soy flour, and tapioca.
+Some other products that are safe for celiac patients are amaranth, arrowroot, buckwheat, flax, pulse flour made from legume seeds (bean, garbanzo, lentil, and pea), millet, potato flour, potato starch, quinoa, sorghum flour, soy flour, and tapioca.
 However, cross-contamination might occur if milling of these flours occurs at a facility also processing gluten-containing products.
 Be a wise consumer and check the source of the products you use.
-Or check out our more complete list of gluten free and gluten containing foods.
+For a more complete list of gluten-free and gluten containing foods, visit our website or contact our office.
 You may also find it valuable to make an appointment with a registered dietitian, who can help you customize a diet that works for you.

 When dining out, speaking personally with the chef and requesting only gluten-free foods and ingredients may help avoid problems; however, gluten contamination within any kitchen serving products containing gluten is highly likely.
 Many people with celiac disease find it easier to frequent restaurants where they are sure that the staff can comply with the no-gluten rule.
 Others keep gluten-free snacks with them in case they cannot find safe food when eating out.
 Eventually, screening for gluten becomes second nature, whether shopping for home supplies or considering menu selections.

-A new product on the market, EZ Gluten1 test strips, now makes it possible to take a sample of a food or beverage and test it for gluten within a few minutes, which could help eliminate the guesswork out of choosing safe foods.
+A new product available online, EZ Gluten test strips, now makes it possible to take a sample of a food or beverage and test it for gluten within a few minutes, which could help eliminate the guesswork out of choosing safe foods.
 It is portable, easy to use, and offers more than 99% accuracy.

-Following a gluten-free diet will stop symptoms in most people.
+Following a gluten-free diet will stop symptoms in most individuals who have celiac disease.
 Improvements usually begin within days and the existing intestinal damage will begin to heal in as little as three months, although for some older adults, it may take up to two years for all the villi to be fully functional.
 By avoiding products with gluten after diagnosis, you can avoid further damage and negative progression of the disease.
 Severe, harmful health consequences may appear over time without adherence to a strict gluten-free diet.